knyete/Micropython-scheduler/README.md

 ``add_thread`` returns an integer representing a unique ID for the thread.
 This may be used to stop or pause the thread.

-The scheduler constructor accepts an optional argument defaulting to ``True``.
+The scheduler constructor accepts two optional poitional arguments:
+ * ``gc_enable`` Default ``True``.
 If set ``False`` garbage collection is disabled: see below for an explanation of this.
+ * ``heartbeat`` Default ``None``.
+Applies to Pyboard only.
+If an integer in range 1 to 4 is passed, the corresponding LED will flash when the scheduler is running.
+Provides a visual check that no thread has hogged the processing by failing to yield.

 # Ways of Scheduling